MikeLauer/F1-2021-Telemetry/README.md

 # Leaderboard for F1 2021
 Leaderboard with additional information based on the telemetry information provided by the game.
 Great to use as a commentator or driver on the second screen.

 Most data is provided by the game.
-Some, however, are calculated by the program:
+Some, however, are calculated by the program itself:
 - The "Estimated position after pitstop" in the driver circle.
 It is tenth a second accurate but it's precision heavily depends on the pitstop delta that can be set.
-- The gaps are computed by the program itself as well.
+- The gaps between the cars.
 If a driver hasn't passed a measure point yet, no gap time will be shown.

+Please note:
 The UI is designed for 1080p screens.
 Higher resolutions are no problem and the driver circle adjusts it's size respectively.
 Lower resolutions will not work properly.
+It is currently designed for 20 players, so multiplayer sessions with 22 drivers or the my team mode will probably cause problems!

 ### Screenshot Qualifying
 ![Screenshot Qualifying](https://github.com/MikeLauer/F1-2021-Telemetry/blob/master/Screenshots/screenshot.JPG)